Tractability and Phase Transitions in Endogenous Network Formation: Discussion

-In this paper I characterize conditions under which the stationary distribution of a stochastic best-response network formation game converges to a Gibbs measure with an aggregation function that is constructed from the deterministic components of agents' utilities.
-I also establish a relationship between the existence of an aggregation function of the stochastic game and existence of a potential function in the game corresponding to the deterministic component of the utilities, identifying the local maxima of the stationary distribution with Nash equilibria of the deterministic game.
+In this paper I show that under a condition called \textit{conservativeness}, the stationary distribution of a stochastic best-response network formation game converges to a Gibbs measure with an potential that is constructed from the deterministic components of agents' utilities.
+Using the theory of potential games, I identify the local maxima of the stationary distribution with Nash equilibria of the deterministic game.

-For games that allow for the construction of an aggregation function, I identify the normalization constant in the corresponding Gibbs measure with the partition function from statistical physics.
-This implies that the normalization constant encodes information about the long-run average of the derivatives of the aggregation function with respect to model parameters, which correspond to sufficient statistics of the network in the case of Exponential Random Graph Models (ERGMs).
-For the case of isolated choice, I establish a trade-off between incentives and the exponentially increasing size of network space in establishing the asymptotic behavior of the partition function.
-Additionally, I apply this methodology to simple models of social media following and of establishment of trade routes to calculate the long-run averages of economically-relevant aggregate quantities.

-The results on aggregation functions in this paper apply to general utility functions and distributions of idiosyncratic shocks within the established framework.
+The results on aggregation functions in this paper apply to general utility functions.
 However, the existence of potentials associated to this network formation game is strongly related to the reversibility of the process, and the interpretation of the stationary distribution as the generator of long-run averages relies on the process having sufficient time to explore a significant fraction of network space, which can be difficult to justify for social interactions with many agents.
 Exploring results beyond the reversibility of the process and establishing the appropriate timescales for their application is a topic left for future research.

+For games that allow for the construction of a potential, I identify the normalization constant in the corresponding Gibbs measure with the partition function from statistical physics.
+This implies that the normalization constant encodes information about the long-run average of the derivatives of the aggregation function with respect to model parameters, which correspond to sufficient statistics of the network in the case of Exponential Random Graph Models (ERGMs).
+For the case of motif utilities, I establish a trade-off between incentives and the exponentially increasing size of network space in establishing the asymptotic behavior of the partition function and the statistical properties of the model.

+To illustrate the forces in this model, I apply this methodology to a simple model of establishment of trade routes.
+I show that the model exhibits phase transitions when changing the tax rate on trade, meaning that a continuous change in the tax rate can lead to a discontinuous change in network density.
+In addition, the complexity of the trading structures that are formed plays a role in the emergence of these phase transitions.
+While these results rely on having an infinite amount of players, it is expected that for finite but large $N$ there would be similar sharp changes in the properties of the model.